 Do Consumers Trust Social Media Influencers?
 Here’s What Statistics Show

-Love them or hate them, if you’re on the internet, then you can’t avoid social media influencers.
+Love them or hate them, if you’re on the internet, you can’t avoid social media influencers.

-They’ve become integral to many social strategies as businesses shift more resources toward digital.
+Influencers have become integral to many social marketing strategies as businesses shift more resources toward digital.
 While this can create new sales and marketing opportunities, heavily relying on social media isn’t risk-free.
 Businesses lose ownership over their contacts with a social-first strategy, and the extent to which consumers trust social media influencers fluctuates.
-T

 That’s why it’s important to constantly reassess social content performance, while creating a strategy to develop engagement through additional channels.